-Understanding of the Project point total:\\\\out of 100 points
+Understanding of the Project point total:out of 100 points

-5.02 Methodology Used for the Project (10%) a) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the IRFP? b) ) How well does the methodology match and achieve the objectives set out in the IRFP? c) Does the methodology interface with the time schedule in the IRFP? · Methodology Used for the Project point total:out of 100 points 5.03 Management Plan for the Project (10%) a) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the IRFP? b) How well is accountability completely and clearly defined? c) Is the organization of the project team clear? d) How well does the management plan illustrate the lines of authority and communication? e) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract?
+5.02 Methodology Used for the Project (10%) a) How comprehensive is the methodology and does it depict a logical approach to fulfilling the requirements of the RFP? b) How well does the methodology match and achieve the objectives set out in the RFP? c) Does the methodology interface with the time schedule in the RFP?
+Methodology Used for the Project point total:out of 100 points 5.03 Management Plan for the Project (10%) a) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? b) How well is accountability completely and clearly defined? c) Is the organization of the project team clear? d) How well does the management plan illustrate the lines of authority and communication? e) e) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract?

-f) Does it appear that the offeror can meet the schedule set out in the IRFP? g) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the IRFP? h) To what degree is the proposal practical and feasible? i) To what extent has the offeror identified potential problems?
-Ma ınag ement Plan for the Project point total:out of 100 points 5.0 )4 Experience and Qualifications (20%) 1) Qu a) Do the individuals assigned to the project have experience on similar projects? b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? c) How extensive is the applicable education and experience of the personnel designated to work on the project?
-1) Qu a) destions regarding the firm and subcontractor (if used): How well has the firm demonstrated experience in completing similar projects on time and within budget?
+f) Does it appear that the offeror can meet the schedule set out in the RFP? g) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP? h) To what degree is the proposal practical and feasible? i) To what extent has the offeror identified potential problems?
+Ma nag ement Plan for the Project point total:out of 100 points 5.0)4 Experience and Qualifications (20%) 1) estions regarding the personnel designated to work on the project: Do the individuals assigned to the project have experience on similar projects? b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? c) How extensive is the applicable education and experience of the personnel designated to work on the project?
+1) Qu (a) estions regarding the firm: How well has the firm demonstrated experience in completing similar projects on time and within budget?

-b) How successful is the general history of the firm regarding timely and successful completion of projects? c) Has the firm provided letters of reference from previous clients? d) If a subcontractor will perform work on the contract, how well do they measure up to the evaluation used for the offeror?
+How successful is the general history of the firm regarding timely and successful completion of projects? c) Has the firm provided letters of reference from previous clients?
 Experience and Qualifications point total:out of 200 points EVALUATOR'S COMBINED TOTAL POINTS:out of 500 points "END OF EVALUATORS QUESTIONS" 5.05 Contract Cost - 40 Percent Maximum Point Value for this Section - 400 Points 1000 Points x 40 Percent = 400 Points Overall, a minimum of 40 percent of the total evaluation points will be assigned to cost.
 The cost amount used for evaluation may be affected by one or more of the preferences referenced under SECTION 6.11 .
 Converting Cost to Points The lowest cost proposal will receive the maximum number of points allocated to cost.
 The point allocations for cost on the other proposals will be determined through the method set out in SECTION 6.15 .
 TOTAL POINTS AWARD FOR COST out of 400 points 5.06 Alaska Offeror Preference - 10 Percent If an offeror qualifies for the Alaska Bidder Preference, the offeror will receive an Alaska Offeror Preference.
 The preference will be 10 percent of the total available points.
 This amount will be added to the overall evaluation score of each Alaskan offeror.
 TOTAL POINTS FOR OFFERO PREFERENCE 0 or 100 Points.
-TOTAL POINTS
+TOTAL POINTS FROM ALL SECTIONS ABOVE